esh64/Maiguilles/README.md

 ![waveformSignal](https://raw.githubusercontent.com/esh64/Maiguilles/master/TutorialPictures/WhatsApp%20Image%202020-04-13%20at%2011.16.21.jpeg)
 And as we can see, the signal obtained by the arduino is the same as the waveform generator created.
 ![waveFormObtained](https://github.com/esh64/Maiguilles/blob/master/TutorialPictures/InputSignal.png)

+## Next Steps:
+We hope to add some new features to our software.
+Feature like using Arduino's analog pin to obtain analog signals and real time graph drawing.
+We're also looking to port the software for MAC OS Users.